inaka/elvis_core/doc_rules/elvis_style/no_boolean_in_comparison.md

 # No Boolean In Comparison

-Avoid using booleans in comparasions.
-This rule disallows it.
+Avoid comparing expressions to booleans.
+Prefer using boolean operators directly.

 This is because these expressions evaluate to true or false, so you could get the same result by using either the variable